 In a move that follows the game plan of newsrooms across the country, BU’s independent student-run newspaper, the Daily Free Press, will scale back production of the hard copy newspaper from four days a week to once a week, but continue to publish daily online.
 An announcement of the change, which came on May 5, the Freep’s 44th birthday, said the paper’s print edition will appear on Thursdays.

-The new publishing schedule was approved earlier this week by the Free Press board of directors, which comprises former editors.
+The new publishing schedule was approved earlier this week by the Free Press board of directors, which is comprised of former editors.
 Board chairman Alex Nawar (CAS’14, GRS’14) says in a press release that the change would allow staff to be “less preoccupied with the pressures and constraints of daily print publication” and give them “the opportunity to expend their time and energy on breaking news, investigative reporting, in-depth features, and vivid multimedia.”
 The publication’s website will be redesigned this summer, Nawar says, a move intended to increase revenue from online sources and give the paper the financial security needed to produce award-winning journalism for another 44 years.

 In 2008, the Daily Free Press cut back the paper version’s publishing schedule to four days a week.
 It has since created the nonprofit Daily Free Press Alumni Association to form stronger connections with alumni.